 More Equitable Democracy is racial justice organization led by people of color.
 We launched in January 2018 and serve as a nonprofit intermediary that works with communities of color to advance electoral system reforms that increase representation for underrepresented communities.

-We work as co-creators within these communities to establish stronger bonds of democracy while empowering these groups with education, research, and the tools to strategically implement long-term change.
+We work as co-creators to establish stronger bonds of democracy while empowering communities with education, research, and the tools to strategically implement long-term change.

 George is the Director of More Equitable Democracy.
 Prior to this, he served as Program Director for the Joyce Foundation’s Democracy Program and Co-Chair of the Funders’ Committee for Civic Participation.
 Cheung was also executive director of the Win/Win Network, an affiliate of State Voices, and founder/executive director of Equal Rights Washington, a statewide LGBTQ advocacy organization.
 He holds a Masters in Public Policy from Harvard Kennedy School and a Bachelor’s degree in Political Science from Brown University.

 Heather Villanueva has over 10 years of experience in multi-ethnic coalition building and community organizing.
 She began her career at the Minority Executive Directors Coalition as the Business Manager.
 She was then hired at SEIU 775 as an organizer where she gained a breadth of experience in grassroots and grasstops coalition building, legislative advocacy, civic engagement, organizational development, and language access work.
 Among her accomplishments are establishing the four-time award-winning Racial Equity Team and serving on several boards and commissions including the King County Civil Rights Commission, Ingersoll Gender Center, The City of Seattle Immigrant Voting Task force, and the International Examiner.